sdiehl/wiwinwlh/tutorial.md

 $ cabal upload dist/mylibrary-0.1.tar.gz
 ```

-Sometimes you'd also like to add a library from a local project into a sandbox.
+Sometimes you'd also like to add a library from a local project into
-In this case, run the ``add-source`` command to bring the library into the
+a ``sandbox``.
+In this case, run the ``add-source`` command to bring the
-sandbox from a local directory:
+library into the ``sandbox`` from a local directory:

 ```bash
 $ cabal sandbox add-source /path/to/project
 ```

-The current state of a sandbox can be frozen with all current package
+The current state of a ``sandbox`` can be frozen with all current package
 constraints enumerated:

 ```bash